ttu/ruuvitag-sensor/README.md

 RuuviTag sensors can be identified using MAC addresses.

-##### Get sensor datas with callback
+##### Get sensor data with callback

-`get_datas` calls the callback every time when a RuuviTag sensor broadcasts data.
+`get_data` calls the callback every time when a RuuviTag sensor broadcasts data.
 This method is the preferred way to use the library.

 ```python
 from ruuvitag_sensor.ruuvi import RuuviTagSensor